Phoenix Emporium actively looking to stay on Ellicott City's Main Street

 ‘No question at all’

-After the July 2016 flood hit Ellicott City, leaving the Phoenix Emporium with a “catastrophic” amount of cleanup and repairs, Hemmis didn’t question re-opening.
+After the July 2016 flood hit Ellicott City, leaving the Phoenix Emporium with a “catastrophic” amount of cleanup and repairs, Hemmis had no doubt he would reopen.

-“We lost everything on the first floor and basement … all the tables and the bar were ripped out from the floor,” he said.
+“We lost everything on the first floor and basement,” he said.
+“All the tables and the bar were ripped out from the floor.”

 The power, plumbing, the gas lines and all the equipment were all gone.
 A foot and a half of mud covered the basement.
 It took Hemmis six months to the day of the first flood to reopen.

-“The response from the community was unbelievable, it was literally packed until the next flood,” Hemmis said.
+“The response from the community was unbelievable,” Hemmis said.
+“It was literally packed until the next flood.”

-When the May 2018 flood hit the Sunday of Memorial Day weekend, the Phoenix had just finished its lunch rush so there was a lull.
+When the flood hit the Sunday of Memorial Day weekend last year, the Phoenix had just finished its lunch rush, so there was a lull.
 There were 22 people in the restaurant, a mix of patrons and staff.
-As the water began to come up from the street onto the sidewalk, everyone was moved to the second floor, where they were trapped for three-and-a-half hours.
+As the water began to come up from the street onto the sidewalk, everyone was moved to the second floor, where they were trapped for 3 1/2 hours.

 Masud Roshan, 39, has been a patron of the Phoenix since his college days at the University of Maryland, Baltimore County.